HepsonMS/shpe-utd-website/README.md

 ## For this website to work properly, do the following things:
 1. ### Set up the website to connect to the database
    * The website connects to its database via the `base.php` file.
 This file needs to be changed depending on whether the website is online or on your local XAMPP server.
+If it's online, it needs to connect to the appropriate online database.
+If it's on your local server, it needs to connect to your local server database.
      * ~~Website is on **Awardspace.com**~~: (Awardspace.com is no longer in use.
 Website was migrated to Infinityfree.net)
        1. Rename `base(remote awardspace.com).php` to just `base.php`
        1. You are done.